The Night Owl (2022 film)

-The Night Owl is a 2022 South Korean historical drama thriller film directed by Ahn Tae-jin, starring Ryu Jun-yeol and Yoo Hae-jin.
-Set in the Joseon era, it is based on the mystery surrounding the death of Crown Prince Sohyeon, who returned from the Qing Dynasty in the Joseon Injo period.
+The Night Owl is a 2022 South Korean historical thriller film directed by Ahn Tae-jin in his feature directional debut, and starring Ryu Jun-yeol and Yoo Hae-jin.
+Set during the reign of King Injo in the Joseon era, it is based on the mystery surrounding the death of Crown Prince Sohyeon, who returned from the Qing Dynasty.
 It was released on November 23, 2022.

 Plot

-Kyung-soo is blind(he specifically has hemeralopia as his vision comes back at night) but has excellent acupuncture skills.
+Kyung-soo is blind due to hemeralopia, leaving him effectively sightless during the day, though his vision returns at night.
+Despite this, he is an exceptionally skilled acupuncturist.
 He enters the palace after being recognized for his talent by Lee Hyung-ik.
-Around that time, Crown Prince Sohyeon, who was taken hostage by the Qing Dynasty, returned to Korea after 8 years.
-Injo, while happy for his son, is overcome with unknown anxiety for a while.
-Then one night, Kyung-soo, who can see faintly in the dark, witnesses the death of Crown Prince Sohyeon.
+Around that time, Crown Prince Sohyeon returns to Joseon after eight years as a hostage of the Qing Dynasty.
+King Injo, while happy for his son, is overcome with unknown anxiety for a while.

+One night, Kyung-soo's nighttime vision allows him to witness the crown prince's mysterious death.
 As he tries to tell the truth, bigger secrets and conspiracies are revealed, putting his life at risk.
-After the death of his son, Injo's anxiety turns into madness and begins to run rampant, and Kyung-soo, who witnessed the death of the crown prince, attempts to reveal the truth behind the crown prince's death.
+After the death of his son, Injo's anxiety turns into madness and begins to run rampant.
+Kyung-soo, who witnessed the death of the crown prince, attempts to reveal the truth behind the crown prince's death.